Founder & Chief Investigations Officer

 A former Detective Sergeant with the Ottawa Police with 32 years of service, Dan was instrumental in the creation of the first Hate Crime Unit in Canada.
 He has worked extensively in surveillance operations and held a Level 3 counter-surveillance and terrorism certification from the U.S. Department of State.
 He also led teams of investigators in direct surveillance operations dealing with organized crime in Ontario and Quebec.
 During his career, Dan has overseen an array of investigations involving fraud, organized crime, hate crimes, sudden deaths, attempted murders, and robberies.

-Dan is a leader in Open Source Intelligence (OSINT).
-He combines his investigative experience with the power of OSINT to link people to specific accounts and IP addresses as well as locations.
-He prepares court-ready documents that clearly show the links between physical identities and online activity.
-Dan has lectured and consulted internationally.
+Dan is a practice leader in Open Source Intelligence Techniques (OSINT) who has has lectured and consulted internationally.
 He has also developed specialized training programs for the Canadian government in the areas of hate and organized crime.

 Darryl is a former Detective Sergeant with the Ontario Provincial Police (OPP).
 Over his 33 year career, he has supervised countless criminal investigations, including multi-jurisdictional property crime, organized crime, terrorism, violent crimes against persons, and major fraud.